priyanka-v-k/hero_angular_cpp_project/README.md

 Steps to run
 1) Clone the project to any desired path
 2) Open node.js command prompt
-3) Change the path to where you have cloned the project and then further to 'angular-seed' and type the following command
+3) Change the path to where you have cloned the project and then further to 'angular' and type the following command

 npm install